imruljubair/A-Technique-to-Detect-Books-from-Library-Bookshelf-Image/README.md

 # Author:

-The code is written by Mohammad Imrul Jubair (original author)
+The code is written by Mohammad Imrul Jubair (author of the paper)

 # How to run the code: